cbinding/rematch2/README.md

 ## Usage <a class="anchor" id="temporal_component_usage"></a>

-Example Python script to perform NER using a `rematch2` pipeline component:
+Example Python script to perform information extraction using a `rematch2` pipeline component:

 ```python
 import spacy